amitgupta7/azure-tf-vms/README.md

 NOTE: In the right conditions this approach could work for demos.
 However, the command `snap install jq` will only work on ubuntu VMs.
 Please change the same in the `appliance_init.tpl` file before initiating the terraform apply.

 ## Monitoring Appliance Install
+The initial run of `tfaa` starts the install as `nohup`, and exits, while the intaller downloads and runs on the provisioned servers.

-Running `tfaa` again (after the initial run) will tail the install log to console if the install is `in-progress`.
+Running `tfaa` again will tail the install log to console if the install is `in-progress`.
 Press `ctrl+c` to stop the tail.

 In case the install has completed, the output will print the k8s cluster, pods and nodes status.

+E.g. When `Installer Status: In-Progress`
 ```shell
 % tfaa
 ## .....press ctrl+c to exit......